styleguidist/react-styleguidist/docs/Components.md

 Each section consists of (all fields are optional):

-- `name` — section title.
+* `name` — section title.
-- `content` — location of a Markdown file containing the overview content.
+* `content` — location of a Markdown file containing the overview content.
-- `components` — a glob pattern string or a function returning a list of components.
+* `components` — a glob pattern string or a function returning a list of components.
 The same rules apply as for the root `components` option.
-- `ignore` — string/array of globs that should not be included in the section.
+* `sections` — array of subsections (can be nested).
-- `sections` — array of subsections (can be nested).
+* `ignore` — string/array of globs that should not be included in the section.

 Configuring a style guide with textual documentation section and a list of components would look like: